Samco Printers is committed to protecting the environment

 COMMITMENT TO THE ENVIRONMENT

-Samco Printers is dedicated to minimizing its impact on the environment by committing to the following environmentally friendly practices:
+Samco Printers is a printing companydedicated to minimizing our impact on the environment by committing to the following environmentally friendly practices:

 - We engage in ongoing research and development in the use of papers that contain “sustainable” fibres from sources other than trees.